Computing positroid cells in the Grassmannian of lines, their boundaries and their intersections: Properties of positroid cells

 \end{proposition} \begin{proof} Consider the set $\mD = \mD_1\cup \dots \cup \mD_k$.
 Let $T \in \mathbb{T}_{\mD}$ and $\mathcal{F} = \overline{\mD + T}$.
 We want to prove that $\mF$ is a positroid.
 Since by construction of $\mathcal{F}$ all the connected components of $G_\mF$ are complete, we only need to prove that for every connected component $C$ of $G_\mF$, $P_{n,T_\mF}\backslash C$ is connected.
 Suppose by contradiction this is not true and let $C$ be a connected component of $G_\mF$ such that $P_{n,T_\mF}\backslash C$ is disconnected.
 Let $[a_1,b_1], \dots, [a_m,b_m]$ be the maximal cyclic intervals in $C|_{P_{n,T_\mF}}$.
 Note that since $C$ is a complete component, for every $e \in [m]$ there exists $f_e \in [n]\backslash T_\mF$ such that $b_e < f_e < a_{e+1}$ (with respect to cyclic order).
 Since $C$ is a connected component, there must exist $c \in [a_i,b_i]$ and $d\in [a_j,b_j]$ for some $i<j$, $i,j \in [m]$, such that $\{c,d\} \in \mD = \mD_1\cup \dots \cup \mD_k$.
 In particular, $\{c,d\} \in \mD_\ell$ for some $\ell \in [k]$.
 Since $(\mD_\ell)^c$ is a positroid, if $C'$ is the connected component of $G_{\mD_\ell}$ containing $\{c,d\}$, then one of the cyclic interval of $[n]\backslash T_{\mD_\ell}$, $[c,d]$ or $[d,c]$ is contained in $V(C')$.
 Assume that $[c,d]\subset V(C')$.
 Then, since $C'$ is complete, $[c,d]|_{[n]\backslash T_\mF} \subset \bigcup_{i\leq e \leq j}[a_e,b_e]$.
 This is not possible since $f_i \in [c,d]|_{[n]\backslash T_\mF} \backslash \bigcup_{i\leq e \leq j}[a_e,b_e]$.
 In the same way, if $[d,c]\subset V(C')$ we would get a contradiction.
 It follows that $\mF = \overline{\mD+T}$ is the dependent set of a positroid and hence, applying Algorithm~\ref{alg:posT} to $\mF$ we would get $\Pos(\mF) = \{\mF^c\}$.
 In particular we have that

 \end{proof}

-We now consider Example~4.4 from \cite{agarwala2018study}, where the authors presented a pair of positroids for which there was a codimension one positroid in their common boundary that could not be obtained by looking at their corresponding Le diagrams.
-In the example below, we see that the new graphic characterization (or representation) of positroids simplifies the visualization of such cells. \begin{example} Consider the subsets $\mD_1=\{\{3,4\}, \{5,6\}\}$ and $\mD_2=\{\{2,3\}, \{5,6\}\}$.
-By Proposition~\ref{prop:niceness}, we see that $(\mD_1)^c$ and $(\mD_2)^c$ are both positroids.
-The graph associated to these positroids are:
+We now consider Example~4.4 from \cite{agarwala2018study}, where the authors presented a pair of positroids whose common boundary contains a codimension-one positroid that cannot be obtained from their corresponding Le diagrams.
+In the example below, we show that the new graphical characterization of positroids simplifies the visualization of such cells.